mgill2190/training/INTRODUCTION.md

 ## Introduction

-During the first week of being a new developer, its unfortunately back to basics as having a good understanding of the fundementals of programming languages allows us to tackling any issues early on.
+It important to have a good understanding of the basics and fundementals of programming languages.
 We would like you to run through the following courses:

+``
+Success is neither magical nor mysterious.
+Success is the natural consequence of consistently applying the basic fundamentals.
+``

 - **Basic Javascript**
 [https://www.codecademy.com/courses/learn-javascript](https://www.codecademy.com/courses/learn-javascript)